Tax-Deductible Car and Truck Expenses

 Deducting Your Actual Expenses

 You have two options for deducting car and truck expenses.
-You can use your actual expenses, which include parking fees and tolls, interest on a vehicle loan, vehicle registration fees, personal property tax on the vehicle, lease and rental expenses, insurance, fuel and gasoline, repairs including oil changes, tires, and other routine maintenance, and depreciation.
+You can use your actual expenses, which include parking fees and tolls, vehicle registration fees, personal property tax on the vehicle, lease and rental expenses, insurance, fuel and gasoline, repairs including oil changes, tires, and other routine maintenance, and depreciation.
 Different car expenses are deductible depending on the purpose of the drive.
-For example, you cannot claim interest, depreciation, insurance or repairs if you're driving for charity or medical reasons.
+For example, you cannot claim interest, depreciation, insurance, or repairs if you're driving for charity reasons.

 Claiming Standard Mileage Rates